Direct links to works in blue; links via a wall in gold.

 “Incapacitation, Reintegration, and Limited General Deterrence,” Neuroethics, https://doi.org/10.1007/s12152-018-9382-7

 This article sets out the most recent version of my nonretributivist view on treatment of criminals.
 In past versions I’ve emphasized the quarantine analogy for incapacitation and rehabilitation.
-Here I focus on general deterrence, arguing that besides the “free” general deterrence secured by publicizing incapacitation, some additional general deterrence can be justified in addition.
+Here I focus on general deterrence, arguing that besides the “free” general deterrence secured by publicizing incapacitation justified on the basis of the right to self-defense and defense of others, limited additional general deterrence can be justified on other grounds.

 of Robert Kane, The Significance of Free Will, Ethics 111, 2000, p.
 426.

 of Randolph Clarke, Libertarian Accounts of Free Will, Philosophy and Phenomenological Research 74, 2007, pp. 269-72.

 of John Martin Fischer, My Way, Ethics 117, 2007, pp. 754-57.